WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 11. What are the main disadvantages of Node.js?

 - Disadvantages include its single-threaded nature, preference for NoSQL databases, and rapid API changes that can cause instability.

+## 12. What is REPL in Node.js?

+- REPL stands for Read, Evaluate , Print and Loop ; it's an interactive environment for executing Node.js code and debugging.